The Bankrate promise

 How Bank of America savings accounts compare to top-yielding banks

-The tiered rates on the bank’s Advantage Savings account are based on how much money you park in the account: the bigger your balance, the more interest you can earn.
-But with 0.06 percent APY as the highest payout option at Bank of America, its savings account rates are easily beaten by many other financial institutions.
-Some banks are currently paying around 1.35 percent APY for your savings.
+The tiered rates on the bank’s Advantage Savings account are based on how much money you park in the account: The bigger your balance, the more interest you can earn.
+But with 0.05 percent APY as the highest payout option at Bank of America, its savings account rates are easily beaten by many other financial institutions.
+Some banks are currently paying 0.50 percent APY and higher for your savings.

 Other savings options at Bank of America

-You have other savings options from B of A. The bank offers certificates of deposit with terms ranging from one month to ten years.
-However, the yields are low compared to other banks.
+You have other savings options from B of A. The bank offers certificates of deposit with terms ranging from one month to 10 years.
+However, the yields are low compared with other banks.